dmalyuta/malyutaname/_posts/2021-07-15-scp-tutorial.md

 generation tasks.
 These algorithms have been applied on problems for organizations such as NASA, SpaceX, Blue Origin, and Masten Space Systems.
-This post shows you how to get started with the SCP Toolbox by solving a simple obstacle avoidance problem with Dubin's car model.
+This post shows you how to get started with the SCP Toolbox by solving a simple obstacle avoidance problem for Dubin's car model.

 The SCP Toolbox is the result of a **[comprehensive tutorial paper](https://arxiv.org/abs/2106.09125)** that recently appeared in preprint.
-It covers the complete algorithmic and practical details of the low-level solvers that power the SCP Toolbox.
+The paper covers the complete algorithmic and practical details of the low-level solvers that power the SCP Toolbox.
 In this post, I will just scratch the surface by providing a simple and concrete implementation of a trajectory generation problem.
 Keep in mind that this example does not reveal the full generality of the toolbox.
+If you are interested to learn more about SCP algorithms, I would really recommend that you supplement reading this post with the tutorial paper.

 ## Purpose of the SCP Toolbox

-The goal of the SCP Toolbox is to solve nonconvex optimal control problems of the following form:
+The goal of the SCP Toolbox is to solve *nonconvex* optimal control problems of the following form:

 {% latex display %}